aws-ia/standards-terraform/content/_index.en.md

 ### Variable Value Validation

 Terraform allows you to [validate the content](https://www.terraform.io/language/values/variables#custom-validation-rules) a user passes to a variable.
-This should be used as appropriate.
+This will interrupt (error) before terraform is able to make any external calls.
+This should be used where user input is potentially subjective or when you inteded to prevent specific behaviors.
+A single variable can have many `validate` blocks and [only 1 validation per block](https://github.com/aws-ia/terraform-aws-vpc/blob/0639b346ec83c755135c3332b2725ab78dc6c0dc/variables.tf#L70-L172) should be performed.
 Examples:

 **Example: Can be either `assertion` or `gating`:**